portugueslab/Jafari-et-al-2020/README.md

 # Jafari-et-al-2020

 Code and sample data used for parts of the analysis in the paper Jafari et al 2020.
-Please cite this paper
+Please cite this paper.

 ---
 ## Graphical User Interface